 Some of the students on the videos seem amazingly good at presenting from outlines as they are instructed to do in this course.
-I can’t help but wonder if many of them have learned that skill from Teaching Writing: Structure and Style (TWSS) since both outlining and presenting from outlines are taught and used extensively in TWSS.
+I can’t help but wonder if many of them have learned that skill from Teaching Writing: Structure and Style (another course created by Andrew Pudewa), because both outlining and presenting from outlines are taught and used extensively in TWSS.
 While familiarity with TWSS should be very helpful, it is not a requirement.
 However, students really need to know how to organize their thoughts and create outlines.
 The forms included with the course will help, but Speech Boot Camp is not intended to teach outlining and basic paragraph structure.

-Public speaking is daunting for many people, including most homeschooling parents.
-No matter the teacher's level of confidence, Speech Boot Camp makes it easy to provide students with well-structured opportunities to learn about public speaking and improve their skills.
+Public speaking is daunting for many people, including teachers.
+But no matter the teacher's level of confidence, Speech Boot Camp makes it easy by providing students with well-structured opportunities to learn about public speaking and improve their skills.